-Either way the important point to keep your keg, and everything that touches beer, super cold to avoid foamy pours.
+Either way, the important point is to keep your keg, and everything that touches beer, super cold to avoid foamy pours.

-Beer from a keg/tap instead of a bottle/can, like what you get at the pub.
-Draught beer is usually the freshest way to get beer unless you are positioned underneath a brite tank.
+Beer from a keg/tap instead of a bottle/can – like what you get at the pub.
+Draught beer is usually the freshest way to get beer unless you are positioned underneath a brite (storage) tank.
 If wondering, Draft and Draught are the same thing, just different spelling approaches (Draft is US).